turingschool/curriculum-site/module1/lessons/test_driven_development.md

 ## Command vs. Query Methods

 Methods either do one of two things for us:
-- Give us information about an object
+- Give us information about an object (a Query Method, or a Getter Method)
-- Change something about an object
+- Change something about an object, (a Command Method, or a Setter Method)

 When testing, it's really important to keep in mind what a method should be doing, to ensure we test it well.
 Stepping out of TDD just for a minute so we can illustrate this, let's look at this example: